augt/banking-project/README.md

 ## Description

 This is a simplified banking API, built with NestJS, TypeORM, postgreSQL and Docker.
+You can quickly try the several features with the provided postman collection json file.

 features :

+- all routes except user account and institution account sign up/sign in are protected with authentication.

-- users can create and modify their user account
+- users can create and modify their user account.
 - users can create one or several bank accounts.
 - users can check their bank accounts' balance and last 30 money transactions history.
 - users can generate transactions between their own accounts and also make payments to other users' accounts.
 Any transaction that would make a bank account's balance negative is forbidden by the API.